curl/wcurl/README.md

 # Lint

 To lint the shell scripts, you need to install `shellcheck` and `checkbashisms`.
-Those tools will check the scripts for issues and ensure they follow best practices.
+These tools check the scripts for issues and ensure they follow best practices.

 - On Debian-like systems: `apt install shellcheck devscripts`
 - On Fedora-like systems: `dnf install shellcheck devscripts`